Kate Haywood MSDC

 About Kate

-Kate is an artist based in Fireworks Clay Studios, Cardiff.
-Her work explores the ways in which poetic structures can function visually, by balancing and manipulating material qualities and employing a ‘Thinking through Making’ approach.
+Kate is an artist based in Kent Her work explores the ways in which poetic structures can function visually, by balancing and manipulating material qualities and employing a ‘Thinking through Making’ approach.
 Kate has work in public and private collections including: Manchester Art Gallery, The Crafts Council, The International Ceramics Museum, Faenza, Italy and KOCEF (Korea Ceramic Foundation)

 Website